ghi-electronics/Docs/tinyclr/accessories/adafruit_display_shield.md

 To use this shield, just plug it on top of your Arduno-pinout compatible board, like the [FEZ](../../hardware/products/fez.md).

-The driver is found at (coming soon)
+The driver is found [here](https://github.com/ghi-electronics/TinyCLR-Accessories).

 You are now ready to use the shield